Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Additional Experimental Results

 \subsection{Optimization Trajectory}

-To analyze the quality of the ANDA optimization, we studied the optimization trajectories of three different algorithms: ANDA, VMI-FGSM, and VNI-FGSM.
-For better visualization, we used Principle Component Analysis (PCA)~\cite{li2018visualizing} and project 11 samples for each method (including the original image and its corresponding adversarial example of 10 iterations), 33 samples in total, along the top four principal components(v1-v2 and v3-v4).
-We randomly sampled an initial input, of which the image perturbed by three different algorithms (ANDA, VMI-FGSM, and VNI-FGSM on Inc-v3) can fool the corresponding black-box model.
-We visualized the iteration paths of three different algorithms on the 2D loss landscape of 8 black-box models.
-The results indicate that our proposed algorithm ANDA yields more efficient optimization directions than VMI/VNI-FGSM, which leads to a better optimization solution.
-Please see Figure~\ref{fig:opt_trajectory} for the visualization results.
+To evaluate the optimization efficacy of ANDA, we analyzed the optimization trajectories of ANDA, and baseline methods VMI-FGSM and VNI-FGSM.
+For enhanced visualization, we employed Principal Component Analysis (PCA)~\cite{li2018visualizing} and projected the iteratively optimized samples (including original images and their corresponding adversarial examples of 10 iterations against Inc-v3) along the top four principal components (v1-v2 and v3-v4).
+We randomly chose the initial inputs and selected the ones that succeeded in deceiving the target black-box models.
+We visualized the iteration paths of these algorithms on the 2D loss landscape against eight black-box models.
+The results, as depicted in Figure~\ref{fig:opt_trajectory}, demonstrate that ANDA finds more efficient optimization paths than VMI/VNI-FGSM, leading to enhanced optimization outcomes.